Cameron Borthwick-Jackson: Scunthorpe United (loan)

 On 28 July 2018, Borthwick-Jackson joined League One side Scunthorpe United on a season long loan deal.
 He scored his first senior goals when he scored twice in a 5–3 win over Charlton Athletic on 2 October 2018.
 Upon returning to Manchester United in June 2019, Borthwick-Jackson had a trial with Eredivisie outfit SC Heerenveen in July.

 Tranmere Rovers (loan)

 On 2 September 2019, Borthwick-Jackson joined League One side Tranmere Rovers on loan for the 2019–20 season.
 On 9 January 2020, Borthwick-Jackson was recalled to Manchester United.
 He played 5 games in total for the club.

 Oldham Athletic (loan)

 After his loan at Tranmere was cut short, Borthwick-Jackson signed for League Two club Oldham Athletic for the rest of the season.

 Oldham Athletic

 Following his release from Manchester United, Borthwick-Jackson joined Oldham on a permanent basis, signing a one-year deal on 2 August.

 Burton Albion

 On 7 June 2021, it was announced that Borthwick-Jackson was joining League One club Burton Albion on a two-year deal following the expiration of his contract at Oldham.

+Śląsk Wrocław

+On 26 July 2023, Borthwick-Jackson joined Polish Ekstraklasa side Śląsk Wrocław on a two-year deal with an optional one-year extension.

+Ross County (loan)

+On 18 January 2024, he joined Scottish Premiership outfit Ross County on loan until the end of the season.

+After returning from loan, Borthwick-Jackson terminated his contract with Śląsk by mutual consent on 10 August 2024.